 for the purpose of documents.

 Name is the name of the specific workflow you create.
 This can be any name as

 long as it does not already exist.
 In this example, the workflow is called

 Documentation is where you can add information about the WDL and what it does.
 We

-encourage developers to add descriptive information such that if you were to share this
+encourage developers to add descriptive information so if you share this

-with another user, they are able to recognize the inputs and outputs as well as any other
+with another user, they can recognize the inputs and outputs as well as any other

 required information they may need to run the workflow successfully.